emilianozublena/sheetsu-php/README.md

 ]);
 ```

-If you have HTTP Basic Authentication turned on for your API, you should pass `api_key` and `api_secret` here, like:
+If you have HTTP Basic Authentication turned on for your API, you should pass `key` and `secret` here, like:
 ```php
 require('vendor/autoload.php');
 use Sheetsu\Sheetsu;